Our collaborators

 Partner

 Since 1983, Oracle and CERN have partnered to drive scientific and technological innovation.
 CERN requires information technologies that are efficient, robust, and enable wide collaboration, and Oracle — a founding partner of CERN openlab — provides solutions that store, manage, and distribute information at the required scale and cost.
 Oracle is a global provider of enterprise cloud computing and data management, empowering businesses on their journey of digital transformation.
-Oracle supports 430,000 customers in 175 countries develop strategic roadmaps to advance their journey to cloud. www.oracle.com
+Oracle supports 430,000 customers in 175 countries develop strategic roadmaps to advance their journey to cloud.
+Learn more about at www.oracle.com.

 Siemens